-Barcelona is the capital of the autonomous community of Catalonia and more than 1.6 million people live within the limits of this city.
-It’s a city known for its stunning architecture and creative spirit, and many of the historical buildings in the city will stun you with their beauty and imagination.
-There’s also a wide variety of things to do in the city because it has amazing food, history, beaches and great shopping at cheaper prices then you’d find in other European cities.
+Barcelona is the capital of the autonomous region of Catalonia and more than 1.6 million people live within the limits of this city.
+It’s a city known for its stunning architecture, creative spirit and of course the passion the locals have for FC Barcelona!

 Need a place quick?
 Here’s the best neighbourhood in Barcelona:

-- Stand in awe of the Barcelona Cathedral.
+- Stand in awe of Barcelona Cathedral

 - Dine on delicious Mediterranean cuisine at Viana.